partigabor/partigabor.github.io/content/posts/python-package.md

 +++
-title = "How to Publish a Python Package: A Rudimentary Pipeline" author = "Gabor Parti" date = "2022-10-01" weight = 11
+title = "How to publish a Python package: A rudimentary pipeline" author = "Gabor Parti" date = "2022-10-01" weight = 11